 The Korean Society of Boston

 The number of Korean immigrants to the United States grew noticeably after the Korean War armistice in 1953, due in part to various scholarships granted by American missionaries and other institutions to promising students from South Korea.
-For example, in 1956 Boston University established a scholarship for Korean students in honor of the alumnus and ambassador to the United States, Dr. You Chan Yang.
+For example, in 1956 Boston University established a scholarship for Korean students in honor of the alumnus and ambassador to the United States, Dr. Yang Yuchan.
 The development of the Korean intellectual community in the Boston area in the 1950s, however, was largely attributable to Korean graduate students and visiting scholars at the Harvard-Yenching Institute.
 In 1953, the Yenching Institute—an independent foundation at Harvard University dedicated to promoting higher education in Asian studies—began to offer generous fellowships to post-doctoral scholars from South Korea.

 “Alumni to Fete Ambassador, Establish Korean Scholarship,” Boston University News, February 7, 1956.